k0rventen/smartcity/README.md

 Each arduino is responsible for a specific task :
-* Arduino 1 is managing the street lamps and monitoring the temperature and noise level of the city,
+* Arduino 1 is managing the street lamps and monitoring the temperature / noise level of the city,
 * Arduino 2 is managing the city's trash cans
 * Arduino 3 is managing the parking spots